CosmosShadow/gptpdf/README.md

 Using VLLM (like GPT-4o) to parse PDF into markdown.

-Our method can almost perfectly parse typesetting, mathematical formulas, tables, pictures, charts, etc.
+Our approach is very simple (only 293 lines of code), but can almost perfectly parse typography, math formulas, tables, pictures, charts, etc.

 Average price per page: $0.013